cleber-bot/pneumatic-seed-meter-design-and-statistical-stackup/README.md

 ## 📊 Engineering Methodology & Visual Validation

 The critical challenge was ensuring a hermetic seal in the meter housing.
-A small deviation in the injection molding process could lead to vacuum loss, affecting planting precision.
+A small deviation in the injection molding process could lead to pressure loss, affecting planting precision.

 ### 1. Mechanical Assembly (CAD)
 The system was designed for high durability and field performance, utilizing complex geometries for seed singulation.